Best Garage Door Openers: Complete Buying Guide & Top Recommendations

 Key Features To Consider When Choosing a Garage Door Opener

 It’s easy to brush garage door openers off as uncomplicated, single-purpose products.
-But in reality, they’re complex systems with multiple components and features that impact the performance, safety and convenience of your system.
+But in reality, they’re complex systems with multiple components, like remotes, and features, WIFI connectivity for example, that impact the performance, safety and convenience of your system.
 Pay particular attention to their:

 • Drive type: The drive system is responsible for raising and lowering the door.
 The most common drive mechanisms are chain, belt and screw drives.
 Other options include direct drive and jackshaft mechanisms.